research

 • Investors in crowdfunded SCF adjust their views on guarantor reliability from loan repayments and act accordingly.
 This perception impacts investor reactions to factors like interest rate, affecting market efficiency and fundraising success.

-• When to Disclose Product Quality under Online Reviews? (with He Huang, Yufeng Yang, Hongyan Xu, Tingting Nian) [Preparing for journal submission]
+• When to Disclose Product Quality under Online Reviews? (with He Huang, Yufeng Yang, Hongyan Xu, Tingting Nian)

 • With clearer online reviews, firms lean towards disclosing product quality due to changing consumer behavior.
 The firm’s selling scheme choice hinges on factors like commission rates, with a bias towards quality disclosure.